donovanglover/hyprnome/README.md

 Options:
-  -p, --previous      Go to the previous workspace instead of the next -m, --move          Move the active window to the dispatched workspace -n, --no-empty      Don't create empty workspaces when reaching the start/end -k, --keep-special  Don't auto-close special workspaces when switching workspaces -v, --verbose       Print debugging information
+  -p, --previous      Go to the previous workspace instead of the next -m, --move          Move the active window to the dispatched workspace -n, --no-empty      Don't create empty workspaces in the specified direction -k, --keep-special  Don't auto-close special workspaces when switching workspaces -v, --verbose       Print debugging information
   -h, --help          Print help (see more with '--help')